Pause to evaluate your literature review. If you are pausing mid-way, adjust your literature review practices as needed.

-- Have I cited and discussed studies contrary to my perspective?
+Have I minimized my biases and kept an open mind while reading the literature?
+Have I cited and discussed studies contrary to my perspective?

-- Will the reader find my literature review relevant, appropriate, and useful?
+Will the reader find my literature review relevant, appropriate, and useful?

-- Have I considered the currency of the literature?
+Have I considered the currency of the literature?
 Older studies may be valuable for adding support to the topic, but be sure and site sources from recent years.